-Thinking of identity as a dynamic inventory which enables one to play various roles associated with certain functions over time already hints at the fact that such boundaries need not be static, or imply any kind of moral quality.
+Thinking of identity as a dynamic inventory which enables one to play various roles associated with certain functions over time already suggests that such boundaries need not be static, or imply any kind of moral quality.
 Social graphs can have many edges depending on how you organise them and what “thing” you choose as a node or an edge.
 Through careful choice of how we represent ourselves and the ways we relate, we can craft environments which help us cultivate increasingly more meaningful and diverse relationships.
 The choice of how we represent stuff is ultimately a question about interfaces.

 The word itself already calls up all the many masks between which we constantly remake who we are in any given moment.
-It traces the encounter with another and how such meetings configure who we are in each relationship we enter and exit.
-In a slightly older sense, the word suggests a plane surface or common boundary between two bodies.
+In a slightly older sense, “interface” suggests a plane surface or common boundary between two bodies.
 Interfaces do not cut off: they define the protocols for communication between coextensive yet distinct bodies.
 They are not about inclusion and exclusion, but about how information may be passed between.

 Prompt: An interface is the ______ ________ between two distinct, but coextensive bodies.

-How we identify, the kind of roles we play, and the actions we take in order to fulfil those roles meaningfully gives rise to the way in which we experience time.
+How we identify, the kind of roles we play, and the actions we take in order to fulfil those roles meaningfully gives rise to the ways in which we experience time.

 In particular, it is a game in which we may play with different kinds of time.
 Your public, global persona - akin to a top level account - is like a single and continuous stream in which ‘you’ remain essentially you.
-However, that account can birth multiple other accounts in the form of a HD trie, all linked together, which only you can know about (unless you disclose them).
-Such accounts can function like the pseudonymous “alts” Aaron is primarily writing about and the experience of time as one of these personae is more ephemeral and discontinuous, rather than having to present as one, supposedly coherent stream.
+However, that account can birth multiple other accounts in the form of an upside-down tree structure, all linked together, which only you can know about (unless you disclose them).
+Such accounts can function like the pseudonymous “alts” Aaron is primarily writing about and the experience of time from the points of view of these multiple personae is more ephemeral and discontinuous, rather than having to present as one, supposedly coherent stream.

 Prompt: How we identify, the roles we play and the actions we take defines how we experience what?